-Opinion | Two things Facebook could do to reduce the spread of misinformation
+Opinion | Two things Facebook still needs to do to reduce the spread of misinformation

 Facebook has the technical know-how and staff capacity to notify people who have interacted with misinformation before it is labeled “false information.”
 In April, Facebook announced it would begin providing links to a World Health Organization myth-debunking website to users who had interacted with harmful pandemic falsehoods (such as claims that drinking bleach “cures” the virus or that social distancing is ineffective) before Facebook acted on the content itself.
 Yet this is not enough: Facebook urgently needs to provide relevant corrected information to all users who have unwittingly been exposed to election or other health falsehoods.

 Misinformation is famously “sticky.”
-Some people who see a correction will not be able to “unsee” a falsehood.
+People who see a correction will not be able to “unsee” a falsehood.
 Nonetheless, a notification that both explains why something is false and offers true information can help unstick misinformation.
 “The Debunking Handbook,” updated this month by 22 academics from MIT, Cambridge and other institutions, confirms this.
 Facebook’s efforts to get WHO alerts to previously misinformed users shows that it recognizes that providing links to accurate information can reduce harm.

 Facebook must also take far more drastic steps to “detox” its algorithm.
 This requires significantly scaling up enforcement of its 2019 commitment to prophylactically “reduce the overall distribution” of pages and groups that serially circulate misinformation so that they appear less frequently in users’ feeds.
 Although the company has said it can decrease the reach of misinformation posts by 80 percent, Facebook has not been transparent about how it handles recurrent purveyors of misinformation.
-Many still have enormous reach, proving too little is being done.
+Many still have enormous reach, proving that too little is being done.
 Indeed, using Facebook partners’ own fact-checks, researchers with the global nonprofit group Avaaz have identified pages and groups with more than 150 million collective followers — and an estimated 30 billion views in just the past year — that have repeatedly shared misinformation with American citizens.

 These sorts of changes should have been made long ago.
 But as Zuckerberg has shown with his recent bans on Holocaust denial and QAnon-linked pages and groups, it is never too late to act in the public interest.